FIA is community supported website. When you purchase through links on our site, we may earn an affiliate commission. Learn More.

 The fish is peaceful and doesn’t disturb other tank mates so long as it is in a big group of conspecifics (own species).
 However, their stress levels may increase in a small group (less than 5).
 They may also nip the fins of other species with long fins.

-Caution: Tightly shut the aquarium lid as it’s a jumper fish and may fall out of the tank.
+Yes, bleeding heart tetra jumps out of the tank.
+Tightly shut the aquarium lid as it’s a jumper fish and may fall out of the tank.

 On average, it usually lives as long as 5 years in captivity.
 In the wild, it can survive for 10 years.
 But according to my experience, a meticulously-cared tank can sustain it for 8 years.